 The Mayor's main function is to act as Chair of full council meetings, and as chair, ensures that proceedings are conducted in a fair and proper manner.
 The Mayor is also First Citizen of the Borough for their year in office representing the Council at public functions and at social, civic and ceremonial events, both in the borough and further afield.

 The Mayor also acts as an ambassador for the community, acting as a figurehead for local appeals and events.
 Each year the Mayor of Nuneaton and Bedworth pledges their support to a charity (or charities) of their choice.
 All monies raised at special events held during the year are donated to the Mayor's Appeal.

-An Officer of the NBBC has been kind enough to send me a list of the Mayors of Nuneaton and Bedworth.
+An Officer of the NBBC was kind enough to send me a list of the early Mayors of Nuneaton and Bedworth in 2006.
 The two Authorities had merged in 1974.

 |1974|| F.B.J.
 Warr|

 Bill represented Abbey Ward as a Councillor for 26 years.
 He died in April 2015.

 Jeff was a Councillor for Abbey Ward for much of the 1970s and some of the 1980s.
 For a time he was also a Warwickshire County Councillor.
 He helped Leslie Huckfield win the Nuneaton Parliamentary seat in 1967 and was Bill Olner's agent when he was elected in 1992.
 He died in March 2014.